DiniMuhd7/HwebSystem/README.md

 DATABASE - Configuration

-From localhost root folder
+Navigate into your localhost root folder.

     Open - soap_server.php

     Edit and apply your own database connection for all functions that you will find in the soap_server.php file.

 --------------------------------------------------------------------------------------------------------------------------